dhiway/cord/README.md

     docker build -t local/cord:develop .
    ```

+## Other projects of interest

+This repository contains the complete code of the CORD Network Blockchain.
+To interact with the chain, one needs multiple things.

+1. SDK to connect and build on top.

+  - Check [CORD.js](https://github.com/dhiway/cord.js) repository for SDK development.
+You can interact with the pallets implemented here through the corresponding modules in the `cord.js` project.

+2. A UI to explore the chain.

+  - There are multiple projects which are required when we need to monitor the chain, and make use of the transactions.

+  - [Telemetry](https://telemetry.cord.network) - This is hosted through 'substrate-telemetry' project.

+  - [Apps UI](https://apps.cord.network) - This project is managed through [apps](https://github.com/dhiway/apps) repository.

+  - [GraphQL Interface](/) - This project is still in beta.
+Development work is happening at [cord-subql](https://github.com/dhiway/cord-subql) repository.

+3. Demostratable scripts and services, so one can take and build upon

+  - [Demo Scripts](https://github.com/dhiway/cord-demo-scripts) - Demo scripts are provided to connect and interact with the CORD Chain pallets/modules.
+This uses CORD.js SDK to interact with chain.

+  - [Demo API Service](https://github.com/dhiway/cord-agent-app-v1) - Demo API Server using nodejs/express.js combination, which uses SDK to in backend and provides basic APIs and also provides a mechanism to store application data in DB, so data along with chain interactions can be managed.

 ## Contributing

 If you would like to contribute, please fork the repository, follow the [contributions] guidelines, introduce your changes and submit a pull request.
 All pull requests are warmly welcome.